thermal expansion in ppp pipes

 • Vertical risers

-• Industrial hot water lines
+• Hot water distribution lines

 • District cooling systems

-• Smooth bends without sharp angles
+• Smooth bends (no sharp angles)

-• Correct spacing between loops
+• Proper spacing between loops

-• Proper support placement
+• Correct support placement

-Expansion Offsets as an Alternative
+Expansion Offsets

-• Absorb expansion through pipe flexibility
+• Absorb movement through directional changes

-• Are suitable for compact installations
+• Suitable for compact spaces

 • Ceiling voids